Teacher Sarah Watkins explores how best to support children with attachment disorder in your Early Years setting…

 Riley emphasises that relationships are key.
 Build a strong partnership with the child’s carers and communicate with them daily.

-Ensure that all staff working with the child are aware of the child’s needs and understand the strategies in place.
+Ensure that all staff working with the child know the child’s needs and understand the strategies in place.
 Inconsistency can be disastrous for children with attachment disorder.

 Make time to hear the child.
 A child with insecure attachment can feel helpless, disempowered and disregarded.
 Counselling is essential but funding is not always available.